-The Club was formed in 1963 by Alan the original and present Secretary and Treasurer.
-This year we are celebrating our 52nd Anniversary.
+The Club was founded in 1963 by Alan the original and present Secretary and Treasurer.

-In 1963 the Club was part of a works Sports and Social Club at the Sigma Instrument Company, based in Letchworth, Hertfordshire.
+In 1963 the Club was part of a works Sports and Social Club at the Sigma Instrument Company Ltd. based in Letchworth, Hertfordshire.
 The company was renown for the design and manufacture of a range of precision measuring instruments and special purpose measuring equipment particularly for the automotive and aviation industries.
-Gas measuring and gas safety equipment was also manufactured, to include a modern day Miners Safety Lamp for detecting and controlling methane gas in mines.
+Gas measuring and gas safety equipment was also manufactured, to include what was a modern day Miners Safety Lamp for detecting and controlling methane gas in mines.
+The company was originally owned by the worlds largest Machine Tool Manufacturers Alfred Herbert.
+Over the years Sigma morphed into Herbert Sigma; Herbert Controls and Instruments back to Sigma Instruments in the early eighties.

 Originally only .22 target rifles were used in a nearby Territorial Army drill hall.
 In the late ‘60’s .22 calibre target pistol shooting was introduced.
 As the years went by there were more and more Club Members from outside the company, when finally the Sports and Social Club disbanded, the Rifle and Pistol Club continued to go from strength to strength.
 With its new interests and diverse Membership, fullbore rifle and pistol shooting was added to the range of disciplines, using ranges at Hitchin, Royston, Bassingbourn, Thetford and Bisley on a regular basis.